 Added note on April 20, 2018.
 Azure AD Connect is now the only supported version for implementing directory synchronization.
 It is updated on a regular basis and available via the Azure AD Connect download.
 If you perform a default installation, Azure AD Connect will automatically update itself when a new version is available.

 All versions are derivatives of Forefront Identity Manager (FIM) and when you do some in-depth research on these tool you’ll definitively see similarities with FIM like the Metaverse and the Management Agents.

 An interesting overview of all Directory Integration Tools with all available features can be found on https://msdn.microsoft.com/library/azure/dn757582.aspx.

 Setting up Active Directory synchronization consists of seven steps:

 - Prepare for Active Directory synchronization

 - Verify domains

-- Activate Active Directory synchronization
+- Activate Active Directory synchronization (no longer needed)